 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

+Use language or compiler support or static analysis tools to detect mismatches in calling signatures and the actual subprogram, particularly in multilingual environments.

 Take advantage of any mechanism provided by the language to ensure that subprogram signatures match.

 Avoid any language features that permit variable numbers of actual arguments without a method of enforcing a match for any instance of a subprogram call.